lommaks777/pesonalisev2/.qoder/repowiki/en/content/Integration Guide/GetCourse Integration/GetCourse Integration.md

 The integration utilizes two key placeholders from GetCourse: `{uid}` and `{real_name}`.
 These placeholders are automatically replaced by GetCourse with the actual user data when the lesson page is rendered.
 The `{uid}` placeholder represents the unique user identifier in GetCourse and is used as the `user_identifier` in the Supabase `profiles` table to link all user data across sessions.
 This ensures that a user's personalization persists even if they access the course from different devices or sessions.

 The `{real_name}` placeholder contains the student's first name as provided in their GetCourse profile.
 This value is passed as a URL parameter to the survey iframe and used to pre-fill the name field in the survey form.
 This improves user experience by reducing the amount of information students need to enter manually and increases completion rates for the personalization survey.
+A critical enhancement is the name verification UI, which alerts users when `{real_name}` contains an email address instead of a name, prompting them to correct it.

 Both placeholders are case-sensitive and must be included exactly as shown in the integration code.
 They should not be enclosed in quotes or modified in any way within the HTML code snippets.
 The system includes validation to handle cases where these placeholders might not be properly replaced by GetCourse, defaulting to "guest" for the user ID in such cases.